hjertnes/blog/content/page/Colophon.md

 # Colophon

-This site runs on [Blot.im](https://blot.im), most of the posts are either written in Vim or Emacs.
+This site runs on [Hugo](https://gohugo.io) and are hosted on [Netlify](https://netlify.com).
+It have been on various other systems over the years: WordPress, Jekyll, Micro.blog, Blot, Squarespace and a few custom ones.

+I write my posts using BBEdit, VIM, Emacs and sometimes Drafts and WorkingCopy on iOS.